 I’ve been TEFL teaching for more than a decade and still seem to be getting away with it.

-My books include Guns Of Brixton, Too Many Crooks, A Case Of Noir, and Kill Me Quick!
+My books include Guns Of Brixton, Too Many Crooks, The Last Laugh, A Case Of Noir, and Kill Me Quick!

 Oh, and there are a few other tasty snacks that you can find here.